freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-159-digital-root-sums-of-factorisations.md

   & 24 = 24
 \end{align}$$

-Recall that the digital root of a number, in base 10, is found by adding together the digits of that number, and repeating that process until a number is arrived at that is less than 10.
+Recall that the digital root of a number, in base 10, is found by adding together the digits of that number, and repeating that process until a number arrives at less than 10.
 Thus the digital root of 467 is 8.

 We shall call a Digital Root Sum (DRS) the sum of the digital roots of the individual factors of our number.
 The chart below demonstrates all of the DRS values for 24.